 NAEPI has four direct wholly-owned, Canadian incorporated subsidiaries: North American Construction Group Inc. ("NACGI"), North American Fleet Company Ltd., NACG Properties Inc. and North American Construction Holdings Inc. ("NACHI").
-NACHI, in turn has eight wholly-owned Canadian incorporated operating subsidiaries.
-The chart below depicts our current corporate structure with respect to each of our direct and indirect subsidiaries (collectively the "Subsidiaries"):
+NACHI, in turn has eight wholly-owned Canadian incorporated operating subsidiaries as of December 31, 2017.
+1753514 Alberta Ltd. was dissolved as of January 19, 2018.
+The chart below depicts our current corporate structure with respect to each of our direct and indirect subsidiaries (collectively the "Subsidiaries") as of December 31, 2017: